 Let’s start with the desktop version; the website is clean, simple, and easy to navigate, even for younger learners, and that’s important; big thumbs up.

 One benefit of using the desktop version is that it features the Skoove Magazine, a blog filled with handy articles on all things piano.

-When setting up our account, we started on the Safari browser, and Skoove prompted us to switch to Google Chrome for a better user experience.
-It wasn’t a big deal for us, but many Mac users prefer to stick to Safari; some don’t even install Chrome.
+When setting up my account, I started on the Safari browser, and Skoove prompted me to switch to Google Chrome for a better user experience.
+It wasn’t a big deal for me, but many Mac users prefer to stick to Safari; some don’t even install Chrome.

 The app is also straightforward; switching between beginner, intermediate, and advanced content is easy, and the lessons are laid out in order.

 Using the app on a mobile device allows you to practice anywhere, making it even more convenient.